gmc-code/PC-app-development/docs/tkinter_basics/tkinter_geometry_pack.rst

 **ipadx** and **ipady**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. py:function:: widget.pack(ipadx=x, ipady=y)

+    | The `ipadx` value is an integer, x.
+The `ipady` value is an integer, y.
- - These options control the internal padding (in pixels) along the x and y axes, respectively.
+    | These options control the internal padding (in pixels) along the x and y axes, respectively.
- - Example: The labels in the example demonstrate the use of `ipadx` and `ipady`.
+    | Example: widget.pack(ipadx=10) has internal padding of 10 in the x direction on each side of the widget.

 **padx** and **pady**
 ~~~~~~~~~~~~~~~~~~~~~~~

+.. py:function:: widget.pack(padx=x, pady=y)

+    | The `padx` value is an integer, x.
+The `pady` value is an integer, y.
- - These options provide external padding (in pixels) along the x and y axes, respectively.
+    | These options control the external padding (in pixels) along the x and y axes, respectively.
- - Example: You can add external padding to widgets using `padx` and `pady`.
+    | Example: widget.pack(padx=10) has external padding of 10 in the x direction on each side of the widget.

 .. code-block:: python